go-vela/community/proposals/2024/03-07_platform-settings.md

 -->

 * Build a system that gives platform admins the ability to update platform settings on the fly, without requiring a platform redeploy.
+* Potentially support multiple configs and an ability to switch the "active" configuration.

 **Please briefly answer the following questions:**